Ai Job Search Tools Comparison

 How to combine AI job search tools without overpaying

 Single-tool job searches don't work in 2026.
-Stacking four subscriptions doesn't either.
-Three rules from candidates who actually got hired:
+Stacking four AI tools subscriptions doesn't either.
+Three rules from job seekers who actually got hired:

 • Diagnose before you subscribe.
 Use Teal's free match-score to figure out whether your resume is the bottleneck.
 If the score keeps coming back low on roles you actually want, no submission tool will save you.
 Fix the resume first, then automate.